pingcap/docs/tidb-lightning/tidb-lightning-logical-import-mode-usage.md

 ## Performance tuning

-- In logical import mode, the performance of TiDB Lightning largely depends on the write performance of the target TiDB cluster.
+- In the logical import mode, the performance of TiDB Lightning largely depends on the write performance of the target TiDB cluster.
 If the cluster hits a performance bottleneck, refer to [Highly Concurrent Write Best Practices](/best-practices/high-concurrency-best-practices.md).

 - If the target TiDB cluster does not hit a write bottleneck, consider increasing the value of `region-concurrency` in TiDB Lightning configuration.
 The default value of `region-concurrency` is the number of CPU cores.
-The meaning of `region-concurrency` is different between physical import mode and logical import mode.
-In logical import mode, `region-concurrency` is the write concurrency.
+The meaning of `region-concurrency` is different between the physical import mode and the logical import mode.
+In the logical import mode, `region-concurrency` is the write concurrency.

     Example configuration: